 This Bhutan 5 Day Tour is the best itinerary to explore enchanting Thimphu, Paro, and Punakha.
 You will enjoy the stunning views of the Himalayas from Dochu La Pass (3100 m) while driving to Punakha.
 Dochu La Pass is one of the beautiful mountain passes in Bhutan, which is approx. 20 KM from Thimphu city.
 You will observe the 108 memorial Stupas also called “Druk Wangyal Chortens”.
 You will visit ancient temples and learn about the Buddhist religion and traditions.
 Before your Bhutan Tour itinerary 5 Days concludes, you will Hike Up the stunning holy Tiger’s Nest; also called Taktshang Monastery, and enjoy the warm hospitality of lovely Bhutanese people.

-HimalayanWindows Puts all of its efforts in making your 04 Nights 05 Days Bhutan Tour as smooth as possible by keeping all the possible attractions in the itinerary.
+HimalayanWindows Puts all of its efforts into making your 04 Nights 05 Days Bhutan Tour as smooth as possible by keeping all the possible attractions in the itinerary.

 Recommended Add On Trips (for those traveling to/from KATHMANDU)

 If you are connecting from Kathmandu and planning some adventure of one day to multi-day tours, here are below our best selling itineraries.
-We can combine your Bhutan Tour Itinerary 5 days with Nepal Tour Packages in one go.
+We can combine your Bhutan Tour Itinerary for 5 days with Nepal Tour Packages in one go.

 Moreover, please click on Nepal Tour/Trekking Packages for more details and itinerary.
 We also prepare custom-made Nepal tour itineraries and deliver as per your needs.